AlgoMaster Logo

 Intuition

-This doesn't change the worst-case complexity (if every character in s is in t, the filtered list is the same size as s).
-But in practice, when s has many irrelevant characters, this runs significantly faster.
+This does not change the worst-case complexity.
+If every character in s appears in t, the filtered list is the same size as s.
+When s has many irrelevant characters, the filtered list is shorter and the window does less work.

 Algorithm